 The goal of the Social Justice Ecology framework is to support the conditions for social justice to thrive in Greater Boston by providing access to resources and support for people, movements and nonprofit organizations working to disrupt persistent structural and institutional inequity.

 The focus of the People strategy is to create space and provide resources for social justice leaders, especially those who have been historically and structurally excluded, to exercise agency and power.
 We carry out this work through community-directed grantmaking, affinity spaces and increase funding to people of color-led organizations disrupting inequity.
-Examples of this work are the Open Door Grants program, the Boston Neighborhood Fellows (BNF), the Anna Faith Jones and Frieda Garcia Women of Color Leadership Circle, and the Executive Directors of Color Capacity Support Pilot.
+Examples of this work are the Boston Neighborhood Fellows (BNF), the Anna Faith Jones and Frieda Garcia Women of Color Leadership Circle, and the Executive Directors of Color Capacity Support Pilot.

 The Boston Neighborhood Fellows program provides recognition, professional development, and direct financial support to individuals who work within community service in the Greater Boston Area.
 The program also seeks to expand the Fellows’ access to resources and support their growth in creativity, vision, and leadership.

 The Women of Color Leadership Circle is a six-month cohort program that aims to support women of color leaders to advance their professional development and leadership goals.
 The program aims to honor the leadership, strength, and resilience of women of color who do incredible work within their communities and provide them with a cherished space to share challenges and opportunities.